knyar/aranet4-prom-collector/README.md

 Please make sure your Prometheus server is configured to accept metrics through Remote Write API ([--web.enable-remote-write-receiver](https://prometheus.io/docs/prometheus/latest/querying/api/#remote-write-receiver)) and enable support for [out-of-order samples](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#tsdb) (set `out_of_order_time_window` to `30d`).

 During the first run the collector will attempt to pair with Aranet4 over Bluetooth.
-For pairing, you will need to enter the 6-digit keypass either in terminal (if TTY is available), or on a web page (port 9090 by default).
+For pairing, you will need to enter the 6-digit keypass either in terminal (if TTY is available), or on a web page (port 8000 by default).
 Pairing details will be saved to the `bonds.json` file in current directory (use `-bt-bonds-file=` to override).

+## Reported metrics

+The following metrics are reported to Prometheus server using Remote Write:

+- aranet4_co2_ppm
+- aranet4_humidity_percent
+- aranet4_pressure_hpa
+- aranet4_temperature_celsius

+The collector also exposes live metrics through a standard `/metrics` endpoint on the web server (default port is 8000):

+- aranet4_battery_level_percent
+- aranet4_last_success_time_seconds
+- aranet4_prometheus_writes_total
+- aranet4_refresh_latencies_seconds (histogram)

 ## Running in gokrazy